BrandonKS337/API-Development-Project/exercise_2/README.md

 -Other users should be able to like and comment on posts

 Will need to inset the ability to react to posts.

+will need a .env file that contains the local host path for my_blog_db in mongodb.
+Please let me know if you need this sent off to you I have it available at request

+to start make sure to run nodemon or node aka in bash terminal
+$nodemon server.js